-Wall Street Breakfast: V-Day

 Federal judge shuts down TikTok ban in win for ByteDance (BDNCE).

-Palantir (NYSE:PLTR) closes up 21% on report of new FDA contract.
+Palantir (PLTR) closes up 21% on report of new FDA contract.

-JD Health, healthcare unit of JD.com (NASDAQ:JD), soars in Hong Kong debut.
+JD Health, healthcare unit of JD.com (JD), soars in Hong Kong debut.

 Monday's Key Earnings

-Stitch Fix (NASDAQ:SFIX) +33.6% AH on earnings smasher, blasting past estimates.
+Stitch Fix (SFIX) +33.6% AH on earnings smasher, blasting past estimates.

 Today's Markets